 Limits you’ll feel as you scale

-What Sendwin is (in one paragraph)
+What Sendwin actually is

-Sendwin vs. Chrome Profiles — comparison by category
+Sendwin vs. Chrome Profiles β comparison by category

 1) Session isolation & scale